Why Small Daily Actions Matter More Than Big Plans

 The Zeigarnik Effect: Your Brain Wants to Finish What It Starts

 Have you ever noticed how an unfinished task lingers in your mind like an annoying song that just won’t leave?
 You can’t stop thinking about it.
-That’s The Zeigarnik Effect, a psychological principle that says unfinished tasks create mental tension, pushing us to complete them.
+That’s the Zeigarnik Effect, a psychological principle that says unfinished tasks create mental tension, pushing us to complete them.

-What’s amazing about this effect is that the hardest part of any task is just starting.
-Once you take that initial step, your brain naturally becomes focused on finishing it.
 So, let’s say you commit to writing just one sentence.
 Your brain, now invested in the task, will likely push you to write a whole paragraph.
 If you simply put on your sneakers for a five-minute walk, you might find yourself going for 15 minutes instead.
-This is because momentum takes over once you begin.
-And the cool part is, your brain wants you to succeed.
-It’s working for you to complete what you start.
-So when it feels like the hardest part is just getting going, now you know why.

 The Two-Minute Rule: Make It Too Easy to Say No